wp-cli/handbook/commands/help.md

 # wp help

-Get help on WP-CLI, or on a specific command.
+Gets help on WP-CLI, or on a specific command.

 ### OPTIONS